 Confirmation is the sacrament that gives the grace to even very small children to be brave enough to confess the faith even unto martyrdom.
 It also gives us the right to God's grace in our everyday lives.
 Count on it.

-If your Confirmation catechism does not have these questions and answers, you might want to supplement your program using our downloads (see below or on our order page).
+If your Confirmation catechism does not have these same answers, you might want to supplement your program using our downloads (see below or on our order page).

-See our growing list of Roman Catholic saints and our notes below so as to choose between patron saints for Confirmation names.
-It is very good to study the Roman Catholic saints the year before Confirmation preparation, so you are familiar with the choices you have for your Confirmation name.
+It is very good to study about the Roman Catholic saints during the year before Confirmation preparation, so you are familiar with the choices that you have for your Confirmation name.
+See our growing list of Roman Catholic saints.

 Other ideas are to check lists that are found in Catholic liturgical calendars and the book Is it a Saint's Name? by Tan Books.
-This is our favorite Catholic saints list because the booklet has instructive information about naming in general and Catholic names in specific.
+This last may well be your favorite Catholic saints lists because the booklet has instructive information about naming in general, Catholic names in specific, and even Baptismal names.